AnyBody/tutorials/Motion_Capture_Movement/lesson4.md

 uncertain.
 In this section, we are going to see how the data in a C3D file can help us automatically determine these parameters with good accuracy.

+## Building the Initial Model

 Please download and save the file {download}`multiple.c3d <Downloads/multiple.c3d>`.

-Then close all open windows in AnyBody and create a new Main file by clicking the ‘M’ tool button in the upper left hand corner of the main frame.
-This give you a dialog to create an empty model into which you can insert an `AnyInputC3D` object, refer to the {file}`multiple.c3d` file and specify the filter as we did before:
+Then close all open windows in AnyBody and create a new Basic Main file by clicking the ‘M’ tool button in the upper left hand corner of the main frame and save it in the same folder as the 'multiple.c3d' file.
+This gives you a dialog to create an empty model into which you can insert an `AnyInputC3D` object, refer to the {file}`multiple.c3d` file and specify the filter as we did before:

 ```AnyScriptDoc
 Main = {